NaturailyShopify/Naturaily-netlify/_posts/2019-12-12-5-main-benefits-of-implementing-pwa-storefront-technology-in-your-shopify-store.md

 With storefront/PWA implementation, you will support mobile and offline experience among your customers.
 The storefront will **automatically cache the information about your website** for offline usage.
 It will also let you download a mobile app to your iPhone/Android desktop.

 ![PWA / offline mobile application for Kubota](/assets/images/pwa-applications-for-kubota.png "PWA / offline mobile application for Kubota (Source: divante.com)")

+_An example of PWA application created for Kubota (Source: divante.co)._

 With a custom mobile app [costs averaging $170k](https://mlsdev.com/blog/app-development-cost), this amount of saving can have a tremendous impact on your company’s budget.